stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `midi.isStart(msg)`: Returns true if `msg` is a MIDI start message.
 - `midi.isStop(msg)`: Returns true if `msg` is a MIDI stop message.
 - `midi.isSysEx(msg)`: Returns true if `msg` is a MIDI SysEx message.
+- Every `channel` argument below is silently clamped to 1..16, e.g. `midi.setNoteOn(msg, -5, ...)` is treated as channel 1.
 - `midi.setCc(msg, channel, cc, value)`: Sets `msg` as a MIDI CC message with the specified MIDI channel `channel` (1..16), CC number `cc` (0..127) and `value` (0..127, clamped if out of range).
 - `midi.setCc14bit(msg1, msg2, channel, cc, value)`: Sets `msg1` and `msg2` as a 14-bit MIDI CC message pair, with the MIDI channel `channel` (1..16), CC number `cc` (0..127) and `value` (0..16383).
 - `midi.setChannel(msg, channel)`: Sets the MIDI channel `channel` (1..16) for `msg`.